Slumber Party Massacre II: Home media

 It was subsequently released on VHS by Nelson Entertainment.
 The film has been released on DVD three times.
 The first release came from New Concorde Home Entertainment in September 2000.
 Extras included actor bios along with trailers for Slumber Party Massacre, Slumber Party Massacre II and Sorority House Massacre II.
 The company re-released the film on a double feature DVD alongside the original The Slumber Party Massacre in July 2003.
 These versions are both currently out of print.
 Shout!
 Factory released Slumber Party Massacre, Slumber Party Massacre II and Slumber Party Massacre III on a two-disc special edition DVD set in October 2010.
 A full-length documentary, Sleepless Nights: Revisiting the Slumber Party Massacres (2010), directed by Jason Paul Collum, accompanied the set.
 It has since been released on Blu-ray in a double feature with Slumber Party Massacre III.

 The Shout!
 Factory release includes an extended, unrated version of the film, never before seen on home video.
 It was pieced together using three different sources by editor/director Dustin Ferguson.

 Reception

-Leonard Klady of the Los Angeles Times compared the film's supernatural elements to A Nightmare on Elm Street (1984), adding: "Writer-director Deborah Brock simply fails to give her film style or wit.
+Leonard Klady of the LA Times compared the film's supernatural elements to A Nightmare on Elm Street (1984), adding: "Writer-director Deborah Brock simply fails to give her film style or wit.
 The grisly shenanigans are as inane and illogical as the rationale behind making this effort".
-TV Guide awarded the film two out of four stars, noting that it follows in the "vaguely feminist tradition" of the first film, adding: "The rockabilly killer is probably the most entertaining slasher ever to grace the screen—sort of like Elvis Presley playing Norman Bates, complete with musical numbers".
+TV Guide awarded the film 2/4 stars, noting that it follows in the "vaguely feminist tradition" of the first film, adding: "The rockabilly killer is probably the most entertaining slasher ever to grace the screen—sort of like Elvis Presley playing Norman Bates, complete with musical numbers".

 In The Gorehound's Guide to Splatter Films of the 1980s, Scott Aaron Stine writes: "You can't get much more of an insufferable viewing experience than this slasher flick-cum-musical".